jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 Execution context contains your running code, but it can also contain things beyond what you've written in your code.
 Because remember that your code is being translated by a syntax parser.

 ## 6 - Conceptual Aside - Name-Value Pairs and Objects
-Name value pair - a name which maps to a unique value.
+**Name value pair** - a name which maps to a unique value.
 The name may be defined more than once, but can only have one value in any given execution context.
 **Object** - is a collection of name value pairs.

 ## 7 - The Global Environment and The Global Object
-**Global execution context* is the base execution context.
+**Global execution context** - the base execution context.
 It creates global object and special variable called `this`.
 In a browser `this` global object is `window`.

 ## 8 - The Execution Context - Creation & Hoisting
 **Hoisting** - because of the way JS works, you can write in your code a call to a function before an actual function and it will execute without any errors.